 And rather than being a side part of my work, or something I have to apologize for, the ability (I’d even say the drive) to go deep with other creatives so they can put their true selves and their most meaningful work out into the world is my true work.

-So here I stand, knowing that (my current understanding of) my mission is to help creatives cultivate a deeper intimacy with themselves and their work, because when we show up from that place, we show up in a way that makes a true difference in our lives and the lives of others around us.
+I’m here to help creatives cultivate a deeper intimacy with themselves and their work, because when we show up from that place, we show up in a way that makes a true difference in our lives and the lives of others around us.

 A little more about Erica